-Send Contacts from iPhone to Another iPhone
+How to Send Contacts from iPhone to Another iPhone

-While we’ll focus on sending contacts between iPhones, these vCards are also usable by other iOS devices, Macs, Windows, Windows Phone, Android, and even Blackberry phones, because the exported VCF format is pretty much universally accepted across all platforms as an address book standard.
+While we’ll focus on sending contacts between iPhones, these vCards are also usable by other smartphones, iOS devices, Macs, Windows, Windows Phone, Android, and even Blackberry phones, because the exported VCF format is pretty much universally accepted across all platforms as an address book standard.

 This is by far the quickest way to share and transfer a contact from one iPhone to another iPhone, smartphone, person, or computer of any sort.
 Everything is handled in iOS natively:

-- Launch “Phone” and tap on “Contacts”
+- Launch the “Phone” app and tap on “Contacts”